iSchomer/Dualfoil_Storage_Device/user_guide.md

 ###Shared issues

-* Running a simulation on constant voltage mode sometimes never finishes because the timesteps seemingly *decrease* rapidly toward 0
+* Running a simulation on constant voltage mode sometimes never finishes because the timesteps seemingly decrease rapidly toward 0
-  + This has only occured when it is the first leg of a simulation; charging/discharging to a constant voltage works consistently
+  + Only occurs when attempting to start at a voltage more than a volt from its typical starting voltage.
 * Given the same input, 5.1 and 5.2 yield significantly different main output
   + This might be due to differences in the initialization process as well as within `comp`, the main compoutational subroutine
   + Another possible source for the error is `cellpot`, a subroutine tasked with updating and printing the main output data
   + These changes are provided below
+* __Note__: As a qualifier to some of the simulation issues, both Dualfoil programs used consistantly outputs a divide-by-zero error along with a few other flags even upon successful simulations; this could suggest that these issues will not be shared by other users.

 ---